nicholas-leonard/dp/doc/data.md

 <a name="dp.View"/>
 ## View ##
 Abstract class inherited by ListViews (composites) and DataViews (components).
-Used to communicate torch.Tensors between Models in a variety of formats.
+Used to communicate Tensors between Models in a variety of formats.
 Each format is specified by a `tensor_type` and `view`.

 A `tensor_type` is a string like : _torch.FloatTensor_, _torch.DoubleTensor_, _torch.IntTensor_, _torch.LongTensor_,